jfo/blog/source/posts/sild-step-in-the-stream.md

 them act a lot like string functions- except that instead of a NULL byte (`'\0'`) being the terminal character, the file ends with an `EOF` (end of file) byte, which is a constant defined in `<stdio.h>` that usually equals `-1`.
-(The standard dictates that `EOF` must be negative, but not actually the value- though it is usually -1).
+(The standard dictates that `EOF` must be negative, but does not dictate the value- though it is usually -1).

 But, `FILE` pointers are _not_ strings.
 They are in fact structs that contain quite a bit of metadata about the chunk of memory that the FILE object was initialized to.
 Though the inner workings of a FILE object are implementation specific, here is an example of what is in my computer's `<stdio.h>` where `FILE` is typedeffed

 ```c
 typedef	struct __sFILE {